TYPO3GmbH/ext-file-variants/README.md

 # translatable files

-This extension serves as a working prototype for translatable assets.
+This extension serves as a working prototype for translatable assets for TYPO3 v8.7.
-The functionality will not interfere with any core concepts, but is target to be included into the TYPO3 core.

 ## Features